 We've passed over a few elements which still need to be dealt with here, notably the left side of the painting.

 The owl, representing divine wisdom, is a subtle but recurring figure who supervises sacred activities, a tiny observer that dwells within the inner self of the soul, keeping an eye on things.
 Friendly, nonjudgmental, and always seeing what takes place, the owl is a symbol of the kind of self-observation that Bosch encourages us all to undertake in our spiritual effort.
+Bosch consistently included tiny owls in the paintings that encode wisdom teachings.
+Generally speaking, paintings without the owl are either not from the school of Bosch, or were merely commercial works.
+The owl, like many of the other icons and motifs Bosch employs throughout his ouevre, always signifies when he appears.

 Summarizing the spiritual path that the artist lays out on the Tantric Circle, we are given a progression of stages through which a man must go in order to submit to God and discover the nature of his inner Being.